7 Proven Ways to Defeat Silo Mentality at the Workplace

 These features make it easier for every team to track the customer journey.

 How EngageBay helps: Every team member functions and communicates differently.
-It can be difficult navigating different communication styles but EngageBay makes it easy to interact with team members.
+Navigating different communication styles can be difficult, but EngageBay makes it easy to interact with team members.

 4. Every team uses specific collaboration tools for their workflows